amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

 And fling the soul insurgent back into its shell of clay:

 Beneath incrusted silences, a seething Etna lies.
-The fire of whose furnaces may sleep ó but never dies!
+The fire of whose furnaces may sleep ‚Äî but never dies!

-LAOCO÷N
+LAOCO√ñN

 This spirit-choking atmosphere
        With deadly serpent-coil